Risk factors for type 2 diabetes in groups stratified according to metabolic syndrome : a 10-year follow-up of The Tromsø Study

 This article is part of Josepha Joseph's doctoral thesis, which is available in Munin at http://hdl.handle.net/10037/2968

 Uric acid - its role as a risk factor for the metabolic syndrome, cardiovascular and kidney disease Storhaug, Hilde (Doctoral thesis; Doktorgradsavhandling, 2016-12-06)Uric acid as a potential risk factor for cardiovascular and renal conditions has gained renewed attention.
-In this work we aimed to assess the associations between serum uric acid, metabolic syndrome, hypertension, renal ...
+In this work we aimed to assess the associations between serum uric acid, metabolic syndrome, hypertension, renal dysfunction, cardiovascular events and mortality.
+In paper I, 6083 participants from Tromsø 4 were stratified according to body mass index.
+Endpoints were the metabolic syndrome ...

 Effect of Angiotensin II on the Left Ventricular Function in a Near-Term Fetal Sheep with Metabolic Acidemia Acharya, Ganesh; Huhta, James; How, Ole-Jakob (Journal article; Tidsskriftartikkel, 2011)